chainstack/docs/docs/subgraphs/tutorial/deploy-lido-subgraph.md

 ## Prerequisites

-- [Chainstack account](https://console.chainstack.com/user/login) to deploy your subgraph.
+* [Chainstack account](https://console.chainstack.com/user/login) to deploy your subgraph.
-- Basic understanding of The Graph protocol.
+* Basic understanding of The Graph protocol.
 [The Graph docs](https://thegraph.com/docs/en/) are an excellent place to start.

 ## Overview

 To get from zero to a deployed subgraph with Chainstack:

-- With Chainstack, create a [subgraph](https://console.chainstack.com/subgraphs) under your project.
+* With Chainstack, create a [subgraph](https://console.chainstack.com/subgraphs) under your project.
-- Set up a subgraph development environment in your system.
+* Set up a subgraph development environment in your system.
-- Create new entities and handler functions.
+* Create new entities and handler functions.
-- Deploy the subgraph using your Chainstack subgraph console.
+* Deploy the subgraph using your Chainstack subgraph console.
-- Interact with the subgraph using Chainstack’s Query URL or GraphQL UI URL.
+* Interact with the subgraph using Chainstack’s Query URL or GraphQL UI URL.

 ## Step-by-step

-### Create a Subgraph project
+### Create a subgraph project

 See the <a href="https://docs.chainstack.com/subgraphs#introduction" target="_blank">Chainstack Subgraph docs</a>